The Greatest History Never Told

 - The Eastern Front.
 How many people have written about the Eastern Front, other than people from the region itself?
 20 million Russian, Austrian, German, Bulgarian, and Romanian soldiers were fighting from the Baltic to the Caucasus, military strategy and tactics were being revolutionized, and empires were being broken up and new nations were being created.

-- One will never hear of Indian and Nepalese soldiers, and Russia disappears between 1914 to 1917, when it is mentioned they surrendered.
+- One will never hear of Indian and Nepalese soldiers, and Russia disappears between 1914 to 1917, when it is mentioned they surrendered (they didn't until the Treaty of Brest-Litovsk in 1918; until that, it was a zig-zag from "War until victory" by the Provisionals and proto-Whites to "Neither Peace nor War" by Reds).
 Oh, and Arabia doesn't get much coverage.
 Arabs and oil, what's that?
 And everyone forgets that the countries all owned colonies, leading to fights in various parts of Africa.

 - Lawrence of Arabia